thruthesky/detox/README.md

 * Images in detoxification-tip page  should be in 400 px of width and 265 px of height for the best view.

+* Images in detoxification-recipe-item page in steps  should be in 250 px of width and 135 px of height for the best view.

 ## Firebase setup